TonyMwangi/kibu-Rahisi/README.md

 Before a lecture expires it notifies the lecturer and the class representative 10 minutes <br>
 before and both of them have the rights to extend the class.
 The app uses notifications to alert all users when a class is scheduled.<br>
+The app also contains Kibabii University facilities on a google maps plus other additional features <br>